Architect Design Prototype Model

 Employment

-Note: Includes public listed, public non-listed, and private REITs.
+Note: Includes public listed, public non-listed and private REITs.
 Operations exclude the economic contribution of REIT dividend distributions and REIT interest payments.
-The above table does not include the economic contribution of the tenants of REIT-owned properties.
-Figures are rounded.
+The table above does not include the economic contribution of the tenants of REIT-owned properties.
+Figures are rounded

 Source: EY analysis